garymlin/Bioinformatics-D3-Visualizations/README.md

 We conclude that confounding effects from covariates in observational clinical data can be controlled in data analyses and thus improve the detection and prediction of adverse drug effects and interactions.

+# Graphs

+## Force-Directed
+This is a graph of nodes that links drugs and reactions.
+Multiple drugs can share similar reactions, graphically showing intersection relationships among drug reactions.

+### Data-set
+We have four different views based on the number of data points we started with.
+After our filtering and sanitization, the amount of good data points are significantly fewer than what we started with.
+We used datasets that originally had 1500, 2000, 5000, and 10000 points.

+## Adjacency-Matrix

 # Data Sources

 ## Offsides